tilburgsciencehub/website/content/topics/Analyze/Regression/linear-regression/interpret-regression-result.md

 {{% tip %}}

-Using the standard error, you can create confidence intervals (CI) that provide a range of plausible values for the true population parameter.For instance, a 95% CI contains the true population parameter with 95% confidence.
-When you re-estimate the model, your estimate will fall in this range in 95% of the cases.
+Using the standard error, you can create confidence intervals (CI) that provide a range of plausible values for the true population parameter.
+For instance, a 95% CI contains the true population parameter with 95% confidence.
+This means that when you re-estimate the model, your estimate will fall in this range in 95% of the cases.

-For large samples, the CI holds: $/beta$ + - 1.96 SE($/beta$)
+**The formula:**

+CI = $\hat{\beta}$ ± 1.96 x SE($\hat{\beta}$)

+For example, the CI around the coefficient for years of education is calculated as follows:

+6.30 ± 1.96 x 0.26 = (5.79, 6.81)

 Reporting the 95% CI around the estimated effect is useful.
-Even when the estimate is significant, the uncertainty is still there.
-A CI shows this uncertainty.

-Compute the CI with `confint()`.
+Even when the estimate is significant, uncertainty about the precision persists.
+The CI illustrates this uncertainty.
+You can compute the CI with `confint()` in R.

 {{% /tip %}}